TKovacs03/INST326-Project/README.md

         2. Asks the user what food they ate, how many calories that food has, and ig they are done eating and have not reached their calorie goal

-        3. Adds the food andd calories to a dictionary as a key/value pair
+        3. Adds the food and calories to a dictionary as a key/value pair

         4. Returns a string of each food and calories associated with that food with the amount of calories left to eat in the day, if finished shows the string and a messge to the user that they met or went over their calorie goal